 NYMT Celebrates 50 Years

-NYMT celebrates 50 years with a new season showcasing the next generation of musical theatre talent,
+NYMT celebrates 50 years with a new season showcasing the next generation of musical theatre talent.

-The National Youth Music Theatre (NYMT) has announced its 50th anniversary season, unveiling an ambitious line-up of projects that celebrate half a century of nurturing the next generation of musical theatre talent.
+The National Youth Music Theatre (NYMT) has announced its 50th Anniversary Season, unveiling an ambitious line-up of projects that celebrate half a century of nurturing the next generation of musical theatre talent.
 From mainstage musicals to masterclasses and residential skills courses, NYMT continues to serve as a creative launchpad where young people across the country can dream big - and deliver.

 Other highlights include Every Day, a new musical based on the novel by David Levithan, written by Martha Geelan and Nick Barstow in association with DEM Productions.
-Also part of the anniversary season will be Just So, written by George Stiles and Anthony Drewe.
+Featuring a contemporary score and a unique approach in which the entire ensemble shares the role of the central character.

 For five decades, the National Youth Music Theatre has been at the forefront of musical theatre training and performance, nurturing generations of performers, creatives and technicians.
 NYMT offers outstanding opportunities for young artists to develop their craft alongside world-class creative teams.